-According to a survey by Computer Weekly at the start of 2018, IT organisations in the UK are accelerating their move to the Cloud.
-The reader survey indicated that “When asked about IT managers’ priorities in data centre, storage and software plans for 2018, Cloud came out top every time.”
+According to a survey by Computer Weekly at the start of 2018, IT organizations in the UK are accelerating their move to the Cloud.
+The reader survey indicated that “When asked about IT managers’ priorities in data center, storage and software plans for 2018, Cloud came out top every time.”

 So why is Cloud computing the priority across the board?